Japan Pulp and Paper Company Limited

 IEA APS Announced Pledges Scenario (APS)

-This scenario reflects the ambitions and targets of each member country to reduce emissions, assuming that all the announced pledges of every government are implemented (also includes those that have not yet been implemented).
+This scenario reflects the ambitions and targets of each member country to reduce emissions, assuming that all the announced pledges of each government are implemented (also includes those that have not yet been implemented).

 IEA STEPS Stated Policies Scenario(STEPS)